chrisroadmap/fair-calibrate/README.md

                              # datafiles (a cache directory)
 ```

-The output will be produced in `output/fair-X.X.X/vY.Y.Y/Z/` where X is the FaIR version, Y is the calibration version and Z is the constraint set used.
-Multiple constraint philosphies can be applied for the same set of calibrations (e.g. AR6, 2022 observations, etc.).
+Then, if necessary, edit the file in `src/fair_calibrate/parameters.py` and `setup.py` to point to the correct version and label.

+The output will be produced in `output/`.
 No posterior data will be committed to Git owing to size, but the intention is that the full output data will be on Zenodo.

 ### To run the workflow
 1. Create the `.env` file - see above
-2. Set up environments for python and R (see above)
+2. Set up environments for python and R (see above).
+Note that if making a new calibration (if you have edited `src/fair_calibrate/parameters.py` and `setup.py`) you will need to run `conda env update -f environment.yml --prune`
 3. Check the recipe inside the `run` bash script
 4. `./run`